Johnkenzzy/alx-pre_course/0x01-git/README.md

 My second readme.
-Ready to start coding
+I have really done a lot on this one already.